ycpcs/cs320-spring2022/labs/lab02a-signoff-criteria.md

 ---
 layout: default
-title: "Lab02a: Web Applications II Lab Sign-Off."
+title: "Lab02a: Web Applications II Lab Sign-Off"
 ---

-Tests for Web Applications II Lab (Lab02a) Sign-Off.
+Tests for Web Applications II Lab (Lab02a) Sign-Off
 ===============
  1) Pull up **Lab02a** in Eclipse: Verify that lab has been correctly refactored: **"lab02"** replaced with **"lab02a\_xxxx"**, where "xxxx" is the student's YCP username (look at the package names in Eclipse)